input-output-hk/marlowe-cardano/doc/marlowe/tutorials/playground-overview.rst

 The log on the right hand side of the screen now gives a complete list of the actions undertaken by the participants and by the contract itself.
-One final note: we chose not to advance the slot at any time: this is consistent with the contract design; on the other hand we didn’t see any *timeout* actions happening.
+One final note: we chose not to advance the slot at any time: this is consistent with the contract design; on the other hand we didn't see any *timeout* actions happening.
 Why not try this yourself?

 Oracle simulation